apolloS125/web_flask/README.md

 # To-do-list
 This is just a prototype website because this is my first time doing a backend.

+This website is designed to help you manage your tasks.
+I will continue to update and improve it whenever I have the time.
+Perhaps in the future, I will implement features to push events from the learning management system (LMS) to display on your task list.

 Run this project with flask

 ## Getting Sta rted